 What film has influenced you the most?
 Kiss the Ground, a Netflix documentary.
-What qualities are most valuable in a leader?
+What qualities are most

 To have a level mood and presence, at all times.

 If you want to move up quickly go alone.
 If you want to go a long way then go together.
 Loyalty pays off in the end.